 The website's developers can implement a pop-up that occurs when it looks like your visitor is about to leave.
 This might be a quick mouse motion to the upper right (closing a tab/window) or possibly no motion at all: Time on page without scrolling, keyboard input, or mouse movement could point to a disengaged visitor.
 There are also 3rd part tools available to create these popups for you.

 Google Ads remarketing campaigns are a brilliant way to target qualified leads and get them to convert.
-However, for a novice, it might not be very easy to create and execute such campaigns.
+They aren't difficult to execute on, but they might take some patience in setting up the campaigns.